 Smaller Power Demand | Unsightly |

-The most likely use for a portable air conditioner in an RV is to supplement a roof or wall-mounted unit.
-Their downsides include reduced cooling capacity, added setup time, and reduced storage space.
-However, there are also positives, such as quiet operation and less strain on your wallet.
+A portable air conditioner is most likely used in an RV to supplement a roof or wall-mounted unit.
+Its downsides include reduced cooling capacity, added setup time, and reduced storage space.
+However, it also has positives, such as quiet operation and less strain on your wallet.

 Portable air conditioners are also an option for RVs without an air conditioner or a temporary A/C replacement.
 The best part is that adding one does not require significant modifications, like cutting into the roof or walls.